sathal/path-generator/README.md

 ## How To Use It

-Put both the JavaScript and HTML file in the same directory.
-Double click on the HTML file to open the application up in a web browser
+Put both the JavaScript file and HTML file in the same directory.
+Double click on the HTML file to open the application up in a web browser.

 ## Motivation

-This is just a group assignment from a class a while back
+This is just a group assignment from a class a while back.